Lowton Surgery

 • Clinically approved information: All the advice and information available through online consultation is clinically approved and provided by medical professionals.
 ELECTRONIC PRESCRIPTION SERVICE (EPS)

 If you get regular prescriptions the Electronic Prescription Service (EPS) may be able to save you time by saving you unnecessary trips to your GP.
 EPS allows your GP or another clinician to send your prescription directly to your chosen pharmacy without a paper prescription.
 If you collect your repeat prescriptions from your GP, you will not have to visit your practice to pick up your paper prescription.
 Instead, your GP will send it electronically to the place you choose, saving you time.
 You will have more choice about where to get your medicines from because they can be collected from a pharmacy near to where you live, work or shop.
 You may not have to wait as long at the pharmacy as there will be time for your repeat prescriptions to be ready before you arrive.
 Please speak to your nominated pharmacist to activate your EPS.
+Is this service right for you?
 Yes, if you have a stable condition and you:

 • Don’t want to go to your GP practice every time to collect your repeat prescription.